 Apply some water in the chakli/murukku maker and place a portion of the dough inside it.

 Tighten the lid and press the chakli maker to prepare the chakli.
 Move in rounds to get a spiral shape.
-Make the chaklis on butter paper or aluminium foil, so thats its easy to remove them.
+Make the chakli on butter paper or aluminium foil, so thats it is easy to remove them.

-Tip 1 - if the chakli breaks while forming them, this means that the dough does not have enough moisture.
+TIP - If the chakli breaks while forming them, this means that the dough does not have enough moisture.
 Add 1 or 2 tbsp of water and knead the dough again.

-Tip 2 - if you are not getting proper shape, this mean that the dough is too moist.
+TIP - If you are not getting proper shape, this mean that the dough is too moist.
 Add some flour and knead again.

 Break the dough towards the end and press it to the last concentric circle of the spiral.

-Tip 3 - have a bite into the piece of dough and if it tastes hard, add 1/2 or 1 tbsp of oil or butter to the dough and knead again.
+TIP - Have a bite into the fried piece of dough and if it tastes hard, add ½ or 1 tablespoon of hot oil or butter to the dough and knead again.

 Lift the chakli gently and slid into the hot oil.

-Fry 3 to 4 chaklis at a time.
-Don't over crowd the kadai or pan while frying.
+Fry 3 to 4 chakli at a time.
+Do not over crowd the kadai or pan while frying.

-Tip 4 - check the first batch of chakli.
-If it looks like the chakli has absorbed oil or break in oil, then add some rice flour, about 1 to 2 tbsp and knead again.
+TIP - Check the first batch of chakli.
+If it looks like the chakli has absorbed oil or breaks in oil, then add some rice flour, about 1 to 2 tablespoons and knead again.
 This happens if too much fat has gone in the dough.

-Drain them on paper towels to remove excess oil.
+Drain them on paper towels to remove extra oil.